dbpedia/webid/README.md

 * No need for passwords any more.
 Authentication is done with your own secure key

 In comparison to any other services like Facebook, LinkedIn or OpenID you are the owner of the data and of the secure key and therefore your own authority.
-The WebID workflow uses public/private key cryptography and client certifcate authorization to establish secure, authenticated HTTPS connections.
+The WebID workflow uses public/private key cryptography and client certificate authorization to establish secure, authenticated HTTPS connections.
 We compiled a list of background reading at the end.